ytisf/apate/README.md

 ### 0.9 Beta Release
 - [x] Convert ssh_wrapper to use Paramiko only.
 - [x] Create a requirements file.
+- [x] Create remote API to push and read the information from the system.
 - [ ] Fix the 'Close' function on HoneyDWrapper.
-- [ ] Create remote API to push and read the information from the system.
 - [ ] Enable ping back sleep time to user interface.
 - [ ] Update screenshots in README.md

 ### v1.0
 - [x] Finish Export settings (HP and Device)
+- [ ] Make logging a part of the DB.
 - [ ] Create an Edit Settings form.
 - [ ] When loading, if active receptions are active, create listener.
 - [ ] Do an story line of how this works and what it does during various stages.
 - [ ] Add Import settings.
+- [ ] Fix diplay graphs at dashboard.

 ### Later
 - [ ] Harvest services log as well.
 - [ ] Modify harvesting script that if failed 5 times, change delay to 15 minutes and count 20 misses before killing itself.
+- [ ] Add the harvester script as a service.
+- [ ] Authentication!